 Residency Training Overview

 The Dermatology Residency Training Program provides a continuous base of active participatory study and experience in dermatology.
-The three-year program was originally accredited by the Accreditation Council for Graduate Medical Education (ACGME) in 1955, is fully accredited, and will have its next ACGME review in 2017.
+The three-year program was originally accredited by the Accreditation Council for Graduate Medical Education (ACGME) in 1955, is fully accredited, and had its ACGME review in 2019.
 The program generally accepts three or four residents each academic year, dependent upon needs.

 Minimum requirements for admission to our residency program are: